Skip to Main Content

 MHC Resources for CRS Reports:

-ProQuest Congressional: provides citations for CRS reports contained in hearings, committee prints, and other congressional publications from 1970-forward, and provides abstracts and indexing for CRS reports issued as official congressional publications.
+ProQuest Congressional: provides citations for CRS reports contained in hearings, committee prints, and other congressional publications, and provides abstracts and indexing for CRS reports issued as official congressional publications.
 (Access provided to current MHC students, faculty, and staff).

 MHC Accessibility Barriers Form